 The first massive challenge for us was to learn to cope with the deep shame we felt about them.
 For example, we have one who is 5.
 She’s very sweet, curious, and playful.
 We first noticed her when we attended uni one day, and she turned up thinking it was her first day of school.
 She was fascinated by the shiny wrapped chocolates in vending machines and terribly anxious that maybe she’d forgotten to put her underwear on that morning.
 We were co-conscious and felt blind terror that someone might notice her ‘weird’ behaviour.
 Our ‘intellectual adults’ in particular were dismayed at being mistaken for this impulsive, cheerful creature who balanced on the edges of the garden beds and skipped down stairs.
 It felt like a profoundly visible difference, a severe disability that would stop people seeing us as smart or dignified or other things that are really important to some of us.
 So our first reaction was mainly horror.

 Shame went deeper too.
 Having kids tell the white lies all kids tell, exaggerate an event, make it sound more exciting or themselves more brave, skip something they’re worried they’ll get into trouble over… We didn’t cope.
-We hated ourselves with a deep passion.
-When we realised we were multiple, we hated them.
+We first hated ourselves with a deep passion.
+When we realised we were multiple, we hated them instead.
 For a long time we did our best to completely suppress them.

 Reducing this shame was partly about understanding them in context.
-It helped us to read about attachment disorders and realise that the issues were very common.
+It helped us to read about attachment disorders and realise that the issues we struggled with were very common.
 It also helped to spend time with other kids that age and realise that our expectations were crazy high for our own.
-It helped to look at photos of ourselves at those aged and take that although we felt mature and responsible and old, we were just very little.
+It helped to look at photos of ourselves at those ages and realise that although we had felt mature and responsible and old at the time, we were just very little.
 We had some mad ideas about ourselves as children that we had to confront, and some internalised ideas from other people we had to start to question.

 We also started to notice some of the pain of being a child in an adult world.
 How difficult life could be for them, how lonely they were, how bewildered they were by adult concerns and choices.
 Once this sweet little girl came out, curled up on the couch, and waited for someone to bring her something to eat.
 She ‘wasn’t allowed’ to open the fridge or the freezer or make a snack, and she didn’t know that no one was coming.
 Life can be strange and lonely when you miss great chunks of it and the rules change without anyone telling you.